qixininin/encG-reg/README.md

 | 1   | 1:54716     | T   | C   | 0.1298  | 416     |
 | 1   | rs3107975   | C   | T   | 0.137   | 416     |

-Return **\${user}.frq** to server agent.
-To be a good citizen in this collaboration, the suggested name of \*.frq file will be "YOUR_COHORT_ID.frq"
+Return **\*.frq** to central site.
+To be a good citizen in this collaboration, the suggested name of **\*.frq** file will be **"YOUR_COHORT_ID.frq"**.

 ### Step 2 Determine m and k

-Upon the ".frq" files received, server agent identifies the shared SNPs across cohorts and choose the optimal SNP set, which will be used for randomization algorithm.
-As the genotypes are generated in their respective platforms, to make life easier server agent excludes: palindromic bi-allelic loci, say A-T, G-C; strand-flipped loci, say A-G in one cohort but T-C in another.
+Upon the **\*.frq** files received, central site identifies the shared SNPs across cohorts and choose the optimal SNP set, which will be used for randomization algorithm.
+As the genotypes are generated in their respective platforms, to make life easier central site excludes: palindromic bi-allelic loci, say A-T, G-C; strand-flipped loci, say A-G in one cohort but T-C in another.

 #### Step 2.1 QC examination

-To examine across-cohort quality control, we used CONVERGE data set as the reference control to reveal any possible mistake made in Step 1.
+To examine across-cohort quality control, we used CONVERGE data set as the reference control to reveal any possible mistake made in [Step 1](###Step-1-Within-cohort-quality-controls).
 This examination includes MAF density plot between CONVERGE and every data set from the collaborators, and plot special shift between major and minor alleles when MAF approaches 0.5.
 Examination reports are given in Appendix.

 #### Step 2.2 Shared SNPs